official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “… raised all sorts of issues, not political issues particularly, issues about the legal position, about … what would be involved in military action, whether you could

-[^80] Public hearing, 25 January 2011, pages 72-73.
+[^80]: Public hearing, 25 January 2011, pages 72-73.

 428

-The Report of the Iraq Inquirysucceed … about the importance of the United Nations, about the prior importance of the Middle East Peace Process.”
+succeed … about the importance of the United Nations, about the prior importance of the Middle East Peace Process.”

 237. Lord Wilson also stated Mr Blair had finished the meeting by saying: “The concerns